cesbit/libqpack/README.md

 cannot be allocated.

 #### `int qp_add_map(qp_packer_t ** packaddr)`
-Add an `MAP` to the packer for storing key/value pairs.
+Add a `MAP` to the packer for storing key/value pairs.
 Do not forget to close the map using `qp_close_map()` although closing is not required by qpack in case no other values need to be added after the map.
 Always add an even number of items which represent key/value pairs.